r4victor/brtlx/topics/languages/shell.md

 [POSIX Shell & Utilities](https://pubs.opengroup.org/onlinepubs/9699919799/)
 free • resource • 2018-01-01
 This is a POSIX volume that defines the Shell Command Language and utilities that should be present on a Unix system.
 You won't learn the shell by reading the standard, but the language definition is quite short and readable to be worth checking out.
-It's the ultimate source of truth on what POSIX shell is and is not.
+It's the ultimate source of truth on what a POSIX shell is and is not.

 [Bash Reference Manual](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html)
 free • resource